 What’s in a vow?

-Earlier this week we had a ‘date night’ at West Side Story.
+A few years ago we had a ‘date night’ at West Side Story.
 We thoroughly enjoyed the evening even though we had seen it before in a youth group version.

 This time, all the performers completed the show intact, unlike the youth group which had to transport one of its members to the hospital with a broken leg!

 During the proposal/wedding scene of this classic New York tale, the two protagonists pledge their love in the song One Hand, One Heart: “Make of our hands one hand, make of our hearts one heart, make of our vows one last vow: only death will part us now” croons Tony to Maria.

 Little does he know that in the next act, death will in fact, part them.
 (Oops!
 Spoiler alert!)

 In the middle of the song, Francine glanced sideways to see Byron rubbing his eyes.
 That was enough to set her tear ducts going, and once they start there’s no stopping them.

 She’s enjoying the moment of shared emotionality, only to discover at intermission that it was not in the least part reciprocated.
 In a bemused admission, Byron confessed he was simply tired and rubbed his eyes to keep himself awake!

 Thinking about…our wedding vows